bear-coder-9527/BackboneHub/configs/casvit/README.md

 <img src="fig2.png" width="90%"/>
 </div>

 *Models are converted from the [official repo](https://github.com/Tianfang-Zhang/CAS-ViT).
 The config files of these models are only for inference.
-Is haven't reproduce the training results.*
+I haven't reproduce the training results.*

 ## Citation